UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/context-rot/retrieval/README.md

 - Which retrieval method finds the gold answer more reliably?
 - How much text should be passed to the LLM?
 - How retrieval quality affects final RAG accuracy?

-Each method outputs:
-- Top-k retrieved passaged (sorted from highest score to lowest)
-- Whether the needle was found
-- The original question and needle
-- The source CSV (needle type)

 This provides full reproducibility and debugging visibility.